-The Bills of law are debated in the Council of Ministers and deposited with the Bureau of one of the two Assemblies.
-The Bills of the Law of Finance are first submitted to the National Assembly.
+The bills of law are debated in the Council of Ministers and deposited with the Bureau of the National Assembly.

 The Government and the members of the Parliament have the right of amendment.

 The proposals or amendments deposited by the members of Parliament are not receivable when their adoption would have as consequence either the reduction of the public revenues [recettes] or the creation or the aggravation of a public charge, unless they should be accompanied by a proposal of augmentation of revenues or of equivalent economies.